"Nobody can go back and start a new beginning,

 The fractal lay on the blotter in full color.
 Dendrites branched out in unending spirals, intricate paths doomed to replicate for eternity, to grow but never touch.
 Beauty reduced to a mathematical equation, edged with streaks of madness where the numbers wouldn’t fit.

-Collette thought of it as the map of her mind.
+It was a pretty picture, and also her Master's thesis.
+But Collette thought of it as the map of her mind.

 Automatically, she squeezed her hands into fists, flexed her cramped fingers to bring the blood back.
 Her whole body felt brittle, cold.
-She wanted to sleep off the stupor, but something tugged at her subconscious, waiting to be noticed.
+She needed to sleep off the stupor, but something tugged at her subconscious, waiting to be noticed.